Klickmeister/klickmeister.github.io/_i18n/en/_people/lisa.md

+Code and Care Enthusiast

 Moved to Cologne 10 years ago and hasn't left since.
-After a long odyssey in nursing, she completely changed course and is now studying media informatics at TH Köln.
-Outside of office and university hours, you'll often find her outdoors with friends, but she also doesn't say no to a good gaming session.
-She develops and maintains content for us and takes care of patients in the hospital.
-Quite a unique combination!
+After a long journey in the healthcare sector, I made a complete career switch and am now studying Media Informatics at TH Cologne.
+Outside of office and university hours, you can usually find me hanging out with friends or enjoying a good gaming session.
+At our company, I develop innovative solutions, manage content, and take care of patients in the hospital.
+Quite the unique combination!